aronvaughan/angular-user-service/README.md

 * fix bug in v 0.0.6 release around loading the user after login event

+### v 0.0.9

+* fix bug in v 0.0.7 release when determining roles always use the more complete USER GET event

 ## TODO

 * figure out integration tests (angular only allows unit or functional)